bitrise-io/devcenter/_articles/reviews/android-code-signing-using-bitrise-sign-apk-step.md

 In this section, we walk you through the code signing steps using our `android-multiple-test-results-sample` demo app.

+Before you start:

+* Make sure you have the `Sign APK` Step in your deploy workflow right after your build steps but before `Google Play deploy` Step.

 1. Log into [bitrise.io](https://www.bitrise.io/) and click on your app.
 2. On your Bitrise `Dashboard`, click on `Workflow`.
 3. Click on `Code signing`.